Online

 The language of communication is English.

-The task is to introduce participants, create opportunities for future collaborations, and inform not only participants but also any interested parties about the current level of VFX and HD in Europe.
+The task is to introduce participants, create opportunities for future collaborations, and inform not only participants but also any interested parties about the current level of VFX and GD in Europe.

 The conference event is aimed at international collaborations between the FilmEU+ association of 8 European universities.